 In June 2005, Sheehan testified at the so-called “impeachment hearings” where Representative John Conyers led Congressional Democrats in trying to make a case for President Bush’s removal from office.
 Said Sheehan:

 Also in 2005, Sheehan endorsed the “College Not Combat” campaign in San Francisco, which encouraged the city’s high schools to deny military recruiters access to their student directories.
-The “College Not Combat” coalition included such member organizations as Code Pink, International ANSWER, International Socialist Organization, the Malcolm X Grassroots Movement (which hails convicted cop-killers as “political prisoners”), the National Lawyers Guild, and the Socialist Organizer.
-These groups share the view that in order to frustrate “imperialist” U.S. foreign policy, it is imperative to reduce the number of young people joining the armed forces.
+The “College Not Combat” coalition included such member organizations as Code Pink, International ANSWER, International Socialist Organization, the Malcolm X Grassroots Movement, the National Lawyers Guild, and Socialist Organizer.
+These groups shared the view that in order to frustrate “imperialist” U.S. foreign policy, it was imperative to reduce the number of young people joining the armed forces.

 The publicity for Sheehan’s activist tour was handled, in large measure, by David Fenton and his public relations firm, Fenton Communications.
 The antiwar group TrueMajority footed the bill not only for Fenton’s services, but also for many other expenses associated with Sheehan’s efforts.

 Fenton Communications was not Sheehan’s only public relations conduit.
 Her statements were also distributed by the Institute for Public Accuracy, the organization that had sponsored Sean Penn‘s anti-American propaganda trip to Baghdad on the eve of the Iraq War.